 The AODA allows the Government of Ontario to develop specific standards of accessibility for persons with disabilities.
-These standards are rules that businesses, organizations and government will need to follow to eliminate accessibility barriers.
+These standards are rules that businesses, organizations, and governments must follow to eliminate accessibility barriers.

 Standards are being developed in key areas.
 The Customer Service Standard was the first regulation created under the AODA.
 The Customer Service Standard addresses business practices and training needed to provide accessible goods and services to people with disabilities.

 This policy does not alter OCH’s commitments under the Ontario Human Rights Code (the Code).
 If there is a conflict between OCH’s obligations under this policy and the Code, OCH’s obligations under the Code always take precedence.

 This policy complements and supports OCH’s commitment to providing excellent tenant service.

 Ottawa Community Housing Corporation (OCHC) is committed to acting with integrity in protecting its resources.
 This policy will ensure claims or concerns raised regarding fraud, waste or misuse of OCHC resources are documented, investigated and addressed diligently and promptly.

 Ottawa Community Housing uses MERX to notify companies about public tender opportunities.
 If you would like your company to receive notice of new opportunities for contractors and suppliers, we encourage you to register with MERX electronic tendering service.